milwad-dev/laravel-validate/docs/1.x/valid-username.md

 ## ValidUsername

-If you may to validation username, you can use `ValidUsername` rule:
+If you want to validate username, you can use `ValidUsername` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidUsername;